 To be selected as a MUVE Symposium, submission should:

-- As much as possible, include objectives, purpose, and reflection of this year’s ESA Annual Meeting theme, "Bridging Generations with Innovation, Legacy, and Passion."
+- As much as possible, include objectives, purpose, and reflection of this year’s theme, Connect Your Science, Expand Your Net

-- Relate broad aspects in medical, urban, and veterinary entomology, with particular emphasis on cross disciplinary approaches.
+- Relate broad aspects in medical, urban, and veterinary entomology, with particular emphasis on cross disciplinary and collaborative approaches.

 - Include speakers from diverse backgrounds (e.g., under-represented populations, variety of stages in career, diverse taxa within MUVE umbrella, diversity of approaches).